 You are now competing with pixels for the attention of nearly everyone you know.
 And you are probably losing.

-Technology addiction, screen time, the black hole of the internet, Reddit and the endless scroll of Instagram—not to mention those notifications every time an email slides in... the widespread influence of tech is a thing of daily life for most American families.
+Technology addiction, screen time, the black hole of the internet, Reddit, and the endless scroll of Instagram and TikTok—not to mention those notifications every time an email slides in!
+The widespread influence of tech is part of our daily lives.
 There are more ways for screens to suck people in than there are people to be enticed.

 The other day, even my dog got so caught up in a Game of Thrones episode that she wouldn’t come when I called (there were wolves on the screen).

 How Technology Affects Relationships

-One dramatic way that technology can profoundly affect relationships is technology addiction is a compulsion that rules one's life and has negative consequences.
+One dramatic way that technology can profoundly affect relationships is technology addiction, a compulsion that rules one's life and has negative consequences.
 It is often destructive to our relationships and health.
-Technology is so prevalent in our lives, like water to fish, we hardly notice our time on screens is devouring hours of time—and eating away at love.
+Technology is so prevalent in our lives, like water to fish, we hardly notice our preoccupation on screens is devouring hours of time—and eating away at love.
 Our behavior moves from value-based and rational to automatic, even obsessive and irrational.

 Managing the Overwhelming Onslaught of Tech

 So how do you manage the role of technology in your relationships, families, and home?Some people don’t manage it; they eliminate it.

 Hardly an article has been written about parents of Silicon Valley without mentioning that they oppose technology for their children—at home, school, and sometimes in every context.
 Ironic?
 Worrisome?
 Just this month Business Insider published a piece about how, in the hub of American technological development and startups, parents believe tech can hurt children’s psychological and social development because it is made to be addicting.
 One father takes his children on annual unplugging retreats to a Buddhist temple.

 Read the Business Insider article: Silicon Valley parents are raising their kids tech-free — and it should be a red flag.
 Others don't even realize they have a problem.